 No additional cycling specific metrics

-A woman wearing a sports bra and a thin sheen of sweat, high on adrenaline shouts: "ok, Peloton, let's do this!" - and with that, America's home spinning sensation announced its arrival in the UK.
+A woman wearing a sports bra and a thin sheen of sweat, high on adrenaline shouts: "ok, Peloton, let's do this!" - and with that, America's home spinning sensation announced its arrival.

 Whilst mainstream audiences were bowled over with the concept of a complete in-home spin class experience, the bike riding community was hesitant.
 For an array of reasons Peloton didn't quite make the best first impression.